ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-4-unification-period.md

 of the Akiyo-Sakeraha alliance were forced to retreat back up into the mountains.

-A few years of pursit pushed Akiyo and Sakeraha further and further into the mountains, until finally, Tepet's legions had cornered them in Karashelen, the seat of House Akiyo.
+A few years of pursuit pushed Akiyo and Sakeraha further and further into the mountains, until finally, Tepet's legions had cornered them in Karashelen, the seat of House Akiyo.
 After a siege, Tepet finally claimed the seat of the Shogun for himself.